-The minimum funding levels for each endowed academic position listed below shall be established periodically by the Board upon recommendation by the Chancellor.
+The minimum funding levels for each endowed academic position listed below shall be established by the Board upon recommendation by the Chancellor.
 Institutions may require funds greater than the stated minimum funding levels when developing support for endowed chairs.
-(The initial recommendations are included below for each position.)
+The categories of endowed academic positions shall be described as follows:

 |Distinguished University Chairs

 |Lecture or Seminar Series

-Specially Designated Faculty Positions Funded By Endowments
+Specially Designated Faculty Positions Funded by Endowments